- Photos & Map

 Directions & Parking facilities

-By car on the A4 to the Schwyz exit, then in the direction of Muotathal to the Sahli Glattalpbahn.
+By car on the A4 to the Schwyz exit, then towards Muotathal to the Sahli Glattalp cable car.

-By train to Schwyz-Seewen station, then by bus to Muotathal Post.
-From there take the bus in the direction of Sahli.
+Take the train to Schwyz-Seewen station, then the bus to Muotathal Post.
+From there, take the bus towards Sahli.

 Additional information